jean-zay-users/jean-zay-doc/examples/tf/README.md

 # Tensorflow example script

-To run this script you will need to first install click in your environment.
+To run the examples you will need to first install `click` in your environment.
 ```
 module load python/3.7.5 &&\
 pip install click